Colombia

 Pro-poor policy

-At the national level, Colombia has a Department of Social Prosperity which is tasked with designing and implementing social interventions in food security programs, family support measures to overcome extreme poverty, conditional cash transfer programs, as well as employability and entrepreneurship programs.
-The government has worked to align its poverty alleviation and food security efforts with its climate change strategy.
-In that regards, the Department of Social Prosperity has committed to guaranteeing that 50% of its programs implement actions for risk management, adaptation and mitigation of climate change by 2030.
-However, there is little detail to date on how this integration will be accomplished.
-In a similar vein, the Ministry of Labor is currently developing a Strategy for the just transition of the workforce in line with a low-carbon economy, which is expected to be completed by 2023.
-In terms of specific programs that link social and environmental objectives, the Social Innovation Groups with the department of Social Prosperity has implemented a participatory model for solid waste management for the Free Housing Program of the National Government.
-However, these linkages remain small-scale and will need to be significantly scaled in the coming years to address the important environmental and social challenges faced by the country.
+At the national level, Colombia has a Department of Social Prosperity is tasked with designing and implementing social interventions in food security programs, family support measures to overcome extreme poverty, employability and entrepreneurship programs.
+The government has worked to integrate poverty alleviation and food security with its climate change strategy with the Department of Social Prosperity committing to ensuring 50% of programs implement actions for climate risk management, adaptation and mitigation by 2030.
+The World Bank provides a technical assistance grant to the department to support this work, but few details have been released on how this integration will be accomplished in practice.
+Meanwhile the Ministry of Labour has announced plans to develop a strategy for the just transition of the workforce in line with a low-carbon economy, anticipated to be completed by 2023.

-At the national level, Colombia has a Department of Social Prosperity which is tasked with designing and implementing social interventions in food security programs, family support measures to overcome extreme poverty, conditional cash transfer programs, as well as employability and entrepreneurship programs.
-The government has worked to align its poverty alleviation and food security efforts with its climate change strategy.
-In that regards, the Department of Social Prosperity has committed to guaranteeing that 50% of its programs implement actions for risk management, adaptation and mitigation of climate change by 2030.
-However, there is little detail to date on how this integration will be accomplished.
-In a similar vein, the Ministry of Labor is currently developing a Strategy for the just transition of the workforce in line with a low-carbon economy, which is expected to be completed by 2023.
-In terms of specific programs that link social and environmental objectives, the Social Innovation Groups with the department of Social Prosperity has implemented a participatory model for solid waste management for the Free Housing Program of the National Government.
-However, these linkages remain small-scale and will need to be significantly scaled in the coming years to address the important environmental and social challenges faced by the country.
+At the national level, Colombia has a Department of Social Prosperity is tasked with designing and implementing social interventions in food security programs, family support measures to overcome extreme poverty, employability and entrepreneurship programs.
+The government has worked to integrate poverty alleviation and food security with its climate change strategy with the Department of Social Prosperity committing to ensuring 50% of programs implement actions for climate risk management, adaptation and mitigation by 2030.
+The World Bank provides a technical assistance grant to the department to support this work, but few details have been released on how this integration will be accomplished in practice.
+Meanwhile the Ministry of Labour has announced plans to develop a strategy for the just transition of the workforce in line with a low-carbon economy, anticipated to be completed by 2023.

 Participatory policymaking